priyanshi1282/LGMVIP-WebDevelopment/README.md

 # Task-1
-This is a Static webpage build using pure CSS, no famework is used.
+This is a Static webpage build using html, css and javascript.It us all made up using pure css, no framework is used.